Affordable Care Act

 You may be eligible for financial aid, called subsidies, to buy insurance.
 How much aid you get depends on how much you make a year, how many people are in your family, and where you live.
-Many families with an annual income less than $94,200 a year will get some financial help.

 A chronic condition is one that can't be cured but isn't immediately life threatening.
 Some chronic conditions are allergies, arthritis, asthma, diabetes, and heart disease.